Infeasibility Analysis#

 End

-Naming of the variables and constraints#
+Naming of the Variables and Constraints#

 The names of the variables and constraints created by the feasrelax feature all contain the substring Art, as in artificial variables.